romkatv/zsh4humans/fn/notes.md

 Make p10k display `${${${Z4H_SSH##*:}//\%/%%}:-%m}` instead of `%m` in `context`.
 Not sure how to achieve this without making the default p10k configs more complex.

+---

+When replacing instant prompt with the real thing, it's not necessary to print `ed`.
+Zsh will do it on its own.
+Removing this `ed` might reduce the magnitude of blinking.
+It also might make it possible to get rid of the function call in `PS1`.